inivekin/abosa/abosa.typ

 which presumed I'd nae loved before, perhaps my feeling same implies each time it's love that I fell for?
-Forgiveness helps, but nae explained what got me here, got me on through, once guilt was gone, a drive remained,
-Am pleased tae fall if it's fae you.
 Could time hae come tae free up wrists frae foolish doubt that I suffered an break that pattern that persists,